QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

 	The parameter :code:`post_exp` causes QBlade to automatically export the results from all finished project files (\*.qpr, \*.qpr1, \*.qpr2) in all WORKING_DIR(s).
 This parameter only affects simulations that are already finished when the CLI call is executed and not simulations that are being evaluated during the CLI call.
 Simulations are exported in all formats that have been added to the export format list.

-:code:`post_cut`
+:code:`dlc_gen`

-	The parameter :code:`post_cut` causes QBlade to automatically calculate all cut-plane definitions from the cut-plane definition list for all finished project files (\*.qpr, \*.qpr1) in all WORKING_DIR(s).
-This parameter only affects simulations that are already finished when the CLI call is executed and not simulations that are being evaluated during the CLI call.
-Cut-planes are exported in all formats that have been added to the export format list.
+	This call allows to create simulations from a dlc table definition.
+It requires the filename of the dlc definitionto end with the *.dlc* file ending.
+Furthermore, an output directory needs to be specified, in which the simulation are created.

 Sample CLI Call to Start a Batch Run
 ************************************

 The following call is an example for a CLI call of QBlade to evaluate and automatically export a batch of simulation definition files located in the folder c:\\simulations\\.

-	:code:`QBladeEE -cmd -d1 -g64 -t12 c:\simulations\ all_sim exp_h2bin remove_wind skip`
+	:code:`QBladeEE -cli -d1 -g64 -t12 c:\simulations\ all_sim exp_h2bin remove_wind skip`

 After this CLI call QBlade will evaluate all simulation definitions (:code:`all_sim`) located in c:\\simulations\\ over 12 parallel threads (:code:`-t12`).
 OpenCL device 1 will be used (:code:`-d1`) with a work-group size of 64 (:code:`-g64`).
 The simulation results will automatically be exported to the HAWC2 binary format (:code:`exp_h2bin`).
 Simulations that have already been evaluated previously will be skipped (:code:`skip`) and the automatically generated binary wind fields will be removed after a simulation is finished (:code:`remove_wind`).
 After executing this call the following info is printed out on the screen::